desnes/Pico-y-Placa-Predictor/README.md

 # Pico y Placa Predictor

-This project is a **Pico y Placa Predictor** that helps users determine whether their vehicle is allowed on the road based on the Pico y Placa regulation in Quito, Ecuador.
-Users can input their vehicle's license plate, date, and time to see if they can drive on the specified date and time.
+This project is a Pico y Placa Predictor that helps users determine whether their vehicle is allowed on the road based on the Pico y Placa regulation in Quito, Ecuador.
+Users can input their vehicle's license plate, date, and time to check if they are permitted to drive on the specified date and time.

+Frontend: Built using React for a responsive and interactive user interface.
+Backend: Developed with Express to handle requests and apply the Pico y Placa logic efficiently.

 ---